leonguyen52/sprout-track/README.md

 - Allow to use keyboard at login screen for desktop user
 - Added new unit (drops) in medicine section
 - Added chart function to have an overview about entries
-- Added note function for feed entry
+- Added note function for feed entry (need to run "npx prisma generate" to migrate to new db structure)
 - Added tool to reset admin password
 - Added setting to enable/disable swiping to change date in log entry